chgio/rango/README.md

-# rango
+# CS-WAD Assessed Exercise

-Rango repo for the Tango with Django solo project
+Rango repository for the Tango with Django solo project